 The River Kent flows into the bay carving deep, ever shifting, channels into the shimmering sands of Morecambe Bay.
 Cross Bay Walks are led by Cedric Robinson MBE the Queen’s Official Guide.
 The Guide’s role is to navigate walkers safely over the treacherous sands from Arnside to Kents Bank.
 Over the years the sands have claimed the lives of hundreds of people from fishermen and travellers.
 In particular, most have fallen victim to the dangerous tides and quicksands.
 Morecambe Bay is a fascinating piece of coastline with its ever shifting sands surrounded by gently rolling farmland and classic seaside towns.
 Lothlorien is a perfect place to stay in the pretty village of Kents Bank on the edge of the bay.

 For anyone who hasn’t been before, the seaside town Grange-over-Sands is a perfect base to explore the fells of South Lakeland and the Furness Coastline.
 This charming Edwardian resort has a sunny, south-facing position on the edge of Morecambe bay and has some of the finest parks and gardens on the Cumbrian coast, including the beautiful ornamental gardens.
+Perhaps the most striking feature, without doubt, is the view of the bay from the Morecambe bay sands.
+From the promenade you can sit and watch the water as it ebbs and flows with the coming and going of the tides.
 The bay estuary and the countryside around Grange are fascinating places for bird enthusiasts.
+Birds flock to the estuary, where you can observe all kinds of waders, duck, geese and waterbirds generally.
 Hampsfell Hospice is situated on the fell above Grange and has provided shelter for travellers ever since.
 Just a half hour’s walk from from Grange, the Hospice boasts an outstanding view that takes in the Old Man of Coniston, Helvelyn, the Langdales and Morecambe Bay.

 Is it worth taking a holiday out of season?
 You can still have a fantastic holiday here in the Lakes even though the days are shorter and the nights longer.
 Here are some ideas to make the most of your stay: 1.
 Take time to enjoy many of the National Trust and English Heritage gems 2.
 Enjoy walking on quieter paths and bridleways 3.
 Relax over long lazy lunches at some of the excellent restaurants in the area.
 To book your stay at Lothlorien please email: firstname.lastname@example.org or call us on 015395 32642 today.